saucelabs/sauce-docs/docs/insights/overview.md

 1. Click the **Insights** tab to expand its submenu.
 1. Click **Job Overview**.
-1. Apply [filters](scope.md#using-filters-to-adjust-the-scope-of-your-data) to narrow down the list of tests within a specific range.
+1. Apply [filters](scope.md#using-filters-to-adjust-the-scope-of-your-data) to narrow down the list of jobs within a specific range.

 ## Job Overview Tab
-The **Job Overview** page offers three data visualizations on the Overview tab to give you insight into your tests over time.
+The **Job Overview** page offers three data visualizations on the Overview tab to give you insight into your jobs over time.

 ### Job Overview
-The Job Overview visualization gives you a bar chart with a few different categories reprsented to give you an overview of how your test suite has performed over a given period of time.
+The Job Overview visualization gives you a bar chart with a few different categories reprsented to give you an overview of how your suite has performed over a given period of time.
 This bar chart is usually broken down into five categories.

-- Consistently Failing tests
+- Consistently Failing
-- Consistently Passing tests
+- Consistently Passing
-- Consistently Erroring tests
+- Consistently Erroring
-- Tests with Missing Status
+- Jobs with Missing Status
-- Inconsistent Resulting tests
+- Inconsistent Resulting

 <img src={useBaseUrl('img/insights/overview-health-snapshot.png')} alt="overview data visualization"/>

 Using this data, you can identify if your test suite is performing as expected and where to debug if necessary.
 Clicking each of the headings will take you to that filter within the **Job History** page to drill down into the tests that are comprised in that filter.
 Use the filters above the visualization to identify builds, browsers, or platforms and the time-frame to surface test data that is most important to your organization.

 ### Job Summary
 The Job Summary section gives you a pie chart, and associated raw numbers with percentages, of the fundamentals of your testing strategy over the selected period of time.
 This visualization also compares usage for the same time interval previous.
-For example, if you select 30 days from the filter you will see your current 30 days of tests compared to your last 30 days of tests in this visualization.
+For example, if you select 30 days from the filter you will see your current 30 days of jobs compared to your last 30 days of jobs in this visualization.
 Job Summary shows you proportions of:

 - Total Runs
-- Passed tests (Passed)
+- Passed
-- Errored tests (Error)
+- Errored
-- Failed tests (Failures)
+- Failed
-- Completed tests (Completed)
+- Completed

 :::note
 Completed tests are sometimes aggregated due to not receiving a pass or failure declaration or intent.
 Be sure to [send all your pass/fail results](/basics/test-config-annotation/test-annotation#setting-passfail) to Sauce Labs to take advantage of Insights.